nvim-focus/focus.nvim/README.md

-        height = 0, -- Force height for the focused window minwidth = 0, -- Force minimum width for the unfocused window minheight = 0, -- Force minimum height for the unfocused window height_quickfix = 10, -- Set the height of quickfix panel
+        height = 0, -- Force height for the focused window minwidth = 0, -- Force minimum width for the unfocused window minheight = 0, -- Force minimum height for the unfocused window focusedwindow_minwidth = 0, --Force minimum width for the focused window focusedwindow_minheight = 0, --Force minimum height for the focused window height_quickfix = 10, -- Set the height of quickfix panel
     },
     split = {